horizons to 3d

 PropertyTypeDescription

-Geologic Nodal DataMulti-select: Layer Thickness, Depth, ElevationSelects which data components to generate for the output field on a per-node basis.
+Geologic Nodal DataMulti-select: Layer Thickness, Depth, ElevationLets the user decide which data components to generate for the output field on a node by node basis.
+NOTE: For Structured Grids the Layer Thickness component will be exported as cell data.

-Geologic Cell DataMulti-select: Material ID, Geo LayerSelects which data components to generate for the output field on a per-cell basis.
+Geologic Cell DataMulti-select: Material ID, Geo LayerLets the user decide which data components to generate for the output field on a cell by cell basis.